DaWe1992/Invoice_KuGa/README.md

   }
 }
 ```

+Repeat this procedure in the `frontend` folder of the application to install the frontend dependencies.

 ## Start the Application

 In order to start the application, go to the root folder of the application and run the following command: